aws-samples/aws-sam-swift/docs/index.md

 Application specific instructions to build, deploy, and use the application are located in the **README.md** file of the generated project.

 ## Project Templates
-The tool currently supports two templates.
-Check back often, as we intend to add new templates regularly.
+The tool supports these templates.

 - **Hello World** creates a basic Lambda function that returns a welcome message.
 It also creates an [Amazon API Gateway](https://aws.amazon.com/api-gateway/){:target="_blank"} REST endpoint to invoke your function.